 What to Expect at the Children’s Center

-Our specialized health care team will develop a plan of care with your child’s needs in mind.
-This plan helps the entire health care team choose the best path to serve your child’s individual needs.
-You are encouraged to be a part of your child’s care.
-We will ask you to get involved as you feel comfortable.
+Our specialized healthcare team will develop a plan of care specific to your child and his or her needs.
+You are encouraged to be a part of your child’s care and the healthcare team may ask you to get involved as you feel comfortable.

-Please remember that before we can begin your care, we must first verify your physician’s orders.
+Please note that before we can begin your child’s care, we must first verify their physician’s orders.

 Part of the plan of care is safe and accurate reporting of information from one shift to the next.
-The nursing staff performs a “bedside report” at shift changes to ensure that safe and accurate information is given to the oncoming staff.
+Our nursing staff performs a “bedside report” at every shift change to ensure that each oncoming staff member has the most complete and accurate information possible to continue caring for your child.

 Leaving the Pediatric Unit

-Pediatric patients five years and younger may not leave the Pediatric unit for reasons other than procedures or treatments until the time of discharge.
+Pediatric patients five years and younger may not leave the Children’s Center for reasons other than procedures or treatments until they are discharged.
 Pediatric patients six years and older may leave the floor for brief periods of time, provided the patient meets the guideline requirements.
 Ask your nurse for further details.

-Members of the health care team will be making hourly rounds to patients.
-Key members of your team are:
+Members of the healthcare team will be making hourly rounds to patients.
+Key members of your child’s healthcare team you can expect to meet include:

 Patient Care Assistants